aczid/ru_crypto_engineering/README.md

 tables and omit the 14-byte unpacking code.

-Although it is unadvised, there is the option of not quantizing the timing of s-box application by commenting out the **QUANTIZE_TIMING** define statement to save 6 bytes.
+Although it is unadvised, there is the option of not quantizing the timing of packed s-box application by commenting out the **QUANTIZE_TIMING** define statement to save 6 bytes.

 Authors
 =======